fsubal/dart-sass-rails/README.md

 import dartSassRails from 'dart-sass-rails';

 {
+    test: /\.(scss|sass|css)$/i,
+    use: [
+        MiniCssExtractPlugin.loader,
+        {
+            loader: "css-loader",
+            options: {},
+        },
+        {
+            loader: "resolve-url-loader",

+            // Required if you use resolve-url-loader 3.0+
+            options: {
+                root: "",
+            }
+        },
+        {
             loader: 'sass-loader',
             options: {
                 sourceMap: true,
                 implementation: sass,
                 sassOptions: {
                     functions: dartSassRails({
                         assetRootPath: path.join(railsRoot, 'app', 'assets'),
                         imagesPath: '/images',
                         fontsPath: '/fonts',
                     }),
                     includePaths: [path.join(railsRoot, 'app', 'assets', 'stylesheets')],
                 },
             },
         }
+    ]
+}
 ```

-### Inspired by
+### See also

-This library is highly influenced by [node-sass-asset-functions](https://github.com/fetch/node-sass-asset-functions).
+- [node-sass-asset-functions](https://github.com/fetch/node-sass-asset-functions): dart-sass-rails is inspired by this lib.
 If you are using node-sass, use that instead.
+- [resolve-url-loader](https://github.com/bholloway/resolve-url-loader): should be used alongside with dart-sass-rails.
+Currently dart-sass-rails emits full file paths for `url()`, and resolve-url-loader transforms to proper urls.